Tobi-KL/SOC_Profile_Generation/README.md

 The following data is required:
 - pkl file with mobility data for households (e.g. MOP-data, Germany)
-- csv file with temperatures for each timestep
+- csv file with temperatures for each timestep (download via http://www.soda-pro.com/web-services/meteo-data/merra)
 - csv file with electric cars for each car segment
 - csv file which holds information about electric cars' battery capacity (kWh), WLTP consumption (kWh) and charging power (kW)